-I’m a bit fussy when it comes to use by or best before dates.
-Even though the logical side of my brain tells me quite loudly that manufacturers put in a buffer and one simply wouldn’t get food poisoning after consuming it a few days past the date.
-I’m also a plain eater.
+I’m fussy when it comes to use by or best before dates.
+Even though the logical side of my brain tells me that manufacturers put in a buffer and one simply wouldn’t get food poisoning after consuming it a few days past the date.
+I’m also not much of a condiments fan.
 It’s rare for me to have sauces etc plastered over my food.

 So it was with some surprise last night that I cooked my dinner and had a strong yearning for tomato sauce.
 Out came the bottle and I happily started spraying the stuff all over my food.
 I ended up having some dinner with my tomato sauce; not some tomato sauce with my dinner!
 And it was delicious!

 After finishing my meal, I sat there thinking how nice it was and I should have tomato sauce more often!
 The bottle is sitting right in front of me, so I pick it up, flick it over and suddenly the best before date jumped right off the bottle.
 Oh no. 11th January 2009.
 I’m thinking, “This must be some kind of mistake!”
 All that tomato sauce has gone to my head and I’m on a high… I’m hallucinating!

 But nope.
 My tomato sauce was almost 3 years past its best before date!
 Yikes!
 How did that get past my inspections?
 My inspections I have been carrying out since… well, forever.
 I’ve missed this bottle for 3 years?!
 How can that be?

 Before I knew it, I felt sick.
 Never mind that 5 seconds ago I was thinking it was the best darn meal I’d had all week.
 Never mind that when I was eating I was thinking it was the best darn tomato sauce I’d ever had.
 No. Forget all that.
 I’ve just eaten 3 year old tomato sauce for crying out loud!!!